213140/Weather-tracking/README.md

 Presented application was based on free API (authentication is required) - 1,000 API calls per day for free: https://openweathermap.org/api

+### Additional information
+ 1) ,,main" branch is relevant to CLI version of APP.
+Other versions of application will be added as separate  branches

 ## Installation & preconfiguration
 For authentication purpose please follow below instruction (need to be done before start follow execute section)
 1) Sign up using below link: https://openweathermap.org/api